joekurina/jkurina.com/content/about.md

 I'll be using this site to post about my projects and other things I find interesting.

 # About The Site
 I've built this using the Hugo static site generator and the Risotto theme.
+It's deployed as an app on DigitalOcean's app platform which monitors my github repo and rebuilds the site every time I push to it...
+How cool is that?
 My plan is to learn a bit more about web development and use this as a basis for extending the theme.
 As of right now, I've chosen to not use any javascript, so it's all just HTML and CSS.
 I appreciate the simplicity of this approach -- no databases, no server-side code, just a bunch of static files served to you by a CDN.
 Why make things more complicated than they need to be?
 I'm not selling you anything and there's no web-apps here.
 I'm not interested in hosting comments or tracking you, the less I know the better; but if you'd like to get in touch, please reach out over email.

 # My Cats
 Here's a photo of my new kittens.
 They're adorable and I love them.